paulgreg/semi-persistent-chat/README.md

 # Semi Persistent Chat

+You can try it here : https://semi-persistent-chat.herokuapp.com/.

+However, I strongly encourage you to host it yourself.

 That project is a simple semi-persistent PWA chat using web socket.
 Messages are kept in memory and purged after X hours (configurable).